Sally McKay: Art

 Over the span of three decades McKay has produced art in an array of media including; performance, drawing, painting, sculpture, digital and installation art.
-McKay's 12-hour performance piece “BedTime Fortune Story Teller” for example, has been said to demonstrate her interest in pushing art to extremes.
+McKay's 12-hour performance piece "BedTime Fortune Story Teller" for example, has been said to demonstrate her interest in pushing art to extremes.
 McKay was an early adopter of digital art and has demonstrated a keen interest in digital surveillance.
 In a 2005 exhibition, McKay combined gifs and installation art, which at the time, was considered to be cutting edge multimedia work.
 McKay has also produced work with a social purpose and has seen performance art as having the power to transform society.
 McKay combined performance art and advocacy in her 1998 work with Spirit of Spadina.
 McKay created a number of mass-protests and performances in the middle of Toronto's highways to draw attention to the number of cyclists killed in Toronto.
 McKay has also used more traditional art forms, including drawings.
 McKay's sketches of brain waves and her rendering of abstract neuroscientific concepts into sketches was a prominent aspect of her later art.
 McKay placed a greater focus on teaching, research and academia as she began her PhD in 2014 but continues to produce art.

 Teaching

 McKay has worked as an educator and professor at a number of Canadian universities.
 In 2009, McKay was a Sessional Instructor in the Faculty of Fine Arts at York University, while she was studying for a PhD there.
 In 2011, McKay became a Sessional Instructor in the School of Fine Arts and Music at the University of Guelph.
-From 2012-2014, while she was still completing her PhD, she was also a Full Time Lecturer in the School of the Arts at McMaster University.
+From 2012 to 2014, while she was still completing her PhD, she was also a Full Time Lecturer in the School of the Arts at McMaster University.
 After graduating from York University in 2014, McKay worked as a full time university professor.
-From 2014-2018, McKay was an assistant professor at McMaster University in the School of the Arts.
+From 2014 to 2018, McKay was an assistant professor at McMaster University in the School of the Arts.
 Throughout her decade of teaching, McKay has led courses in Art History and Visual Culture, Contemporary Art, Canadian Art, Neuroaesthetics, Digital Media, Multimedia and Installation Art and Performance Art.
 McKay has suggested her teaching philosophy positions student-directed learning as the core value of her teaching practice.
 During her time at McMaster University McKay taught a range of courses that combined practice, theory and research in a number of disciplines.
 Some of McKay's teaching areas include: Visual Art, Canadian Art History, Community Exhibitions, Applied Humanities and Studio Methods.